dunhamlab/SUL1_natural_variants/README.md

 # SUL1_natural_variants
-Scripts used for analyzing natural variant competition of SUL1
+Scripts used for analyzing natural variant competition of SUL1.
+Files in this repository were generated for "High-throughput functional analysis of natural variants in yeast."

 mapCCS_reads - aligns PacBio reads to reference sequences.
 The output files are then ready to be used for barcode-variant mapping.
 Scripts for doing so can be found here: https://github.com/camorosi/Subassembly_PB_IndelCorrection